Alcohol Withdrawal: The Kindling Effect

 People who struggle with alcohol abuse, whether they meet the criteria for AUD or suffer from another form of problem drinking, may attempt to quit drinking.
 Often, this is a “cold-turkey” approach, which involves quitting suddenly with no outside help or medical interventions.
 The rapid change in how neurotransmitters are managed can cause a condition called kindling.

-What Is Kindling?
+What Is the Kindling Effect?

 The medical framework of kindling is applied to many issues involving brain chemistry – not just alcohol use disorder, but also epilepsy, benzodiazepine abuse, and mood disorders, including depression and bipolar disorder.
 The phenomenon was first recorded in 1967 when neuroscientist Graham Goddard electrically stimulated various areas of rats’ brains to examine the learning process.
 However, as he applied these electrical stimuli daily, the rats began to have seizures in response to other stimulation that would normally be too low to cause convulsions.
 Eventually, the rats developed seizure disorders, experiencing convulsions that would begin without any stimuli.
 Goddard referred to this phenomenon as kindling because he had essentially kindled epilepsy in the brains of his rats.